Become a PA

 - supporting the person’s personal activities, such as going on holiday or gaining education

-- help with feeding and letting out pets, unfortunately this does not include walking
+- help with feeding and letting out pets (unfortunately this doesn't include walking)

 Getting approved to become a PA

-To be approved as a personal assistant, you’ll have to meet the standards of our PA Finder scheme and sign up to its, including the code of conduct.
-You’ll also be expected to successfully complete the required Care Certificate eLearning modules and additional training as detailed in training for PAs
+To be approved as a personal assistant, you’ll have to meet the standards of our PA Finder scheme and sign up to it, including the PA code of conduct.
+You’ll also be expected to successfully complete the required Care Certificate eLearning modules and additional training as detailed on our training for PAs webpage.